How to Develop a Diverse Recruiting Strategy

 When interviewing candidates, it is important to ask questions related only to the job seeker’s skills and experience.
 Additionally, there are questions that you should avoid asking, especially illegal interview questions—those that are related to age, race, and gender.

 If you are performing pre-employment assessments for candidates during the interview process, be sure you utilize the same testing for all candidates that apply to a particular position.
-All candidates for a job class should be tested utilizing an appropriate tool for the job that they are being considered for (e.g., a math or basic accounting principles test for finance-related positions).
-Without any regard to personal traits or background, candidates answer questions that either further qualifies them or removes them from the process altogether.
+All candidates for a job class should be tested utilizing an appropriate tool for the job that they are being considered for (e.g., a math or basic accounting principles test for finance-related positions or a Microsoft Office test such as Excel for administrative positions).

-For more on using diversity within your hiring process, visit our article on diversity hiring.
+For more on using diverse hiring strategies, visit our article on diversity hiring.

 Once you have hired your new team member, your onboarding process needs to start with the full welcome of your organization, which should include the mission or core beliefs of the organization.
-Remind your new hires immediately that your company is made of diverse and dynamic team members, which is the key to the organization’s success.
+Remind your new hires immediately that your company comprises diverse and dynamic team members, which is the key to the organization’s success.

 One way to successfully make this important impression is for HR and senior leadership to spend time with new employees.
-They should address how diversity within teams, departments, leadership, and locations (if your company has multiple sites) is cultivated, specifically to balance the workforce and bring the best, most creative ideas and concepts to the table for consideration.
+They should address how diversity within teams, departments, leadership, and locations (if your company has multiple sites) is cultivated to balance the workforce and bring the best, most creative diversity recruiting ideas and concepts to the table for consideration.

 Did You Know?

 Businesses that employ a diverse workforce are more likely to be successful in the future.
-By implementing diversity recruiting, companies can benefit from the following:
+By implementing diversity recruiting best practices, companies can benefit from the following:

 - Attracting and hiring individuals with unique perspectives and experiences